BlobIsBack/cookie_clicker_paw/README.md

 to set the default image back, just reload the browser

-to always have it, you can use the userscript in the repo, to installit you need an extension like [violentmonkey](https://violentmonkey.github.io/)
+to always have it, you can use the userscript in the repo, to install it you need an extension like [violentmonkey](https://violentmonkey.github.io/)

 the image is based on the one from [this addon](https://kayofeld.github.io/Cookie-Clicker-mod/boykisser.js)